danielabar/meblog/src/markdown/slowing-down-ai-on-purpose.md

 ## TODO

-- eg of things that can be caught earlier this way: will notice from previous implementation that there are different feature availability for different subscription tiers, and realize that the new feature overlaps with this and requires a policy as well
 - link to my past posts on power of written communication, markdown for highly effective teams and that hasn't changed with AI, if anything, being strong written communication skills is a superpower in getting better results from AI assisted coding.
 * edit